riqra/riqra-challenge/backend.md

 Create a search query in the schema that receives a term, page and limit parameters using Algolia in the resolver.

+Since users do not share products, they cannot find others products while searching.

 - The term can be the product's name or brand.
 - When the term is empty, the query returns all the entries.
 - Limit and page parameters are used for pagination.